hpc-carpentry/hpc-carpentry.github.io/_posts/2019/12/2019-12-01-executive-council-elections-2020.md

 The election for Community-Elected members of the 2020 Executive Council is now open, and will close on Friday, December 6 Anywhere on Earth.
 If you are a Voting Member, you should receive an email with a ballot and voting instructions from the Carpentries via ElectionBuddy by the end of the day on Monday, December 2.
 For more information on the Executive Council and election process, please see [the bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html) and [this blog post](https://carpentries.org/blog/2019/10/executive-council-elections-2019/).
 If you have questions or concerns about the election process, please contact Kate Hertweck at k8hertweck@gmail.com.

 The self-nominated candidates for the two Community-Elected seats were asked to submit statements about their previous work with the Carpentries as well as their specific interests for Executive Council participation.
 Following the initial application, candidates were also offered the opportunity to submit a short video recording.
-Candidates are presented in the order in which their applications were received and have been edited for blog formatting:
+Candidate responses are presented below in the order in which their applications were received, and have been edited for punctuation and formatting:

 - [Lex Nederbragt](#lex-nederbragt)
 - [Katharine Lee](#katharine-lee)